WOVEN

 Woven is a truly brilliant project that celebrates and provides valuable support to diverse communities within Swindon’s creative sphere.
 It is a project that is making a real difference to local people through building connections, providing opportunities, enhancing skills, and building confidence and that’s what Community Grants are all about.

-— Vicky Hickey, Wiltshire Community Foundation joint Chief Executive
+— Vicky Hickey, Wiltshire and Swindon Community Foundation joint Chief Executive